1. What’s your story? Where are you from?

 11. Now, tell us a little more about you as a person: what is your favourite food?

-My all time favourite food is cheese sandwiches.
-I am obsessed with the things.
+My all-time favourite food is cheese sandwiches.
+I am obsessed with things.
 Although that’s probably down to the fact that they are insanely easy to make.
-Probably explains a lot about the kind of person I am.
+It probably explains a lot about the kind of person I am.

 12. Favourite book?